Japanese escort ship Ishigaki: Construction and career

 Based in the Kuriles, she patrolled and escorted convoys and ships there.
 On 7 October 1943, Ishigaki sank the submarine USS S-44.
 S-44 discovered a target on her radar that she took to be a lone small freighter.
 S-44 opened fire with her 4-inch deck gun on the refrigerator ship Koko Maru.
 Ishigaki, Koko Maru's escort, sighted the submarine at 3,300 yd and opened fire with her bow 4.7-inch gun.
 Captain Francis Brown of S-44 ordered a crash dive, but Ishigaki scored her first hit on S-44's conning tower before she could submerge.
 S-44 attempted to fight back with her deck gun, but her gunners were blinded by Ishigaki's 75 cm searchlight and she scored no hits.
 Ishigaki then scored her second hit on the submarine's battery section.
 She then turned and all three 4.7-inch guns began firing at S-44.
 Soon, she scored several more hits on S-44 which began to sink.
-Perhaps as many as eight men had made it off the submarine; but only Chief Torpedoman's Mate Ernest A. Duva and Radioman Third Class William F. Whitemore were picked up by Ishigaki, so Ishigakis captain could claim his success.
+Perhaps as many as eight men had made it off the submarine; but only Chief Torpedoman's Mate Ernest A. Duva and Radioman Third Class William F. Whitemore were picked up by Ishigaki.

 On 31 May 1944, Ishigaki was torpedoed by the submarine USS Herring, and her bow was destroyed.
 She managed to drop several depth charges before sinking with a loss of 167 sailors.